ssav7912/DECO4200/README.md

 - An ipad-sized display to render the board UI
 - A mobile device to access the web interface.

 The hardware will need some OS, and will need an internet connection.
-For this project, we used a Raspberry Pi to host both the board and server processes from, in a sandboxed local wireless network.
+For this project, we used a Raspberry Pi to host both the board and server processes from, in a sandboxed local wireless network broadcast via the RPi.
 However, the system is designed so that the board and server can be hosted separately: the board on the users local (private) network, and the server on some public host.
+This is the ideal use case, as residents would be able to update their status independent of their local network.

 ## Install and Running